AdobeDocs/experience-manager-65.en/help/forms/using/create-interactive-communication.md

 For more information on the Interactive Communication authoring interface, see [Introduction to Interactive Communication authoring](/help/forms/using/introduction-interactive-communication-authoring.md).

-1. The Interactive Communication authoring interface is launched when you Tap Edit as mentioned in [Create Interactive Communication](#createic).
-Alternatively, you can navigate to an existing Interactive Communication asset on AEM, select it, and tap **[!UICONTROL Edit]** to launch the Interactive Communication authoring interface.
+1. The Interactive Communication authoring interface is launched when you Select Edit as mentioned in [Create Interactive Communication](#createic).
+Alternatively, you can navigate to an existing Interactive Communication asset on AEM, select it, and select **[!UICONTROL Edit]** to launch the Interactive Communication authoring interface.

    By default, the print channel of the Interactive Communication appears, unless the Interactive Communication is web-channel-only.
 The Print channel of the Interactive Communication displays target areas, as available in the selected XDP/print channel template.
 In these target areas and fields, you can add components or assets.